mr-shiven/Employee-Management-System/README.md

 All the data will be stored in data.txt file.
 You can change the data storage by modifying the code.
-The username is 'username' and password is 1234.
+The username is 'user' and password is 1234.